People in New Zealand are able to make a complaint to Netsafe about digital communications that are causing them harm.

 - Tries to get someone to hurt themselves

-- Shares intimate images without consent (shared nudes, for example “revenge porn”)
+- Shares intimate images without consent (shared nudes, sometimes called “revenge porn”)

 - Encourages other people to send harmful messages to someone